computerspieler/mangadex-client-for-old-android/build.md

 # How to build this app
-First, clone [this repository and retrieve the android-1.6_r1 branch](https://github.com/computerspieler/docker-build-env/tree/android-1.6_r1), and follow the instructions in the `README.md` file.
+First, clone [this repository and retrieve the android-1.6_r1-improved branch](https://github.com/computerspieler/docker-build-env/tree/android-1.6_r1-improved), and follow the instructions in the `README.md` file.

+## Build the 3rd party dependancies
 Then, to create and run the build environment for the dependancies:
 ```bash
 docker build -t android-1.6-ssl .